codazoda/nolific/README.md

 Because PHP's built-in development server doesn't read environment variables by default, you need to pass a new `variablers_order` value to PHP.
 Here's the launch command to use if you're not using the default filename.

 `php -d variables_order=EGPCS -S 0:8001`

+## License

+This software is experimental.
+Although I'm using it as-is, you might not want to.
+It's extremely early in it's life.
+I haven't spent enough time deciding how I might license the finished product.
+Although I'm making the source code public on github, all rights are reserved.